JanVidarElven/PowerAppsFlowPackage/README.md

-# PowerAppsFlowPackage
+# PowerApps & Flow Package
-Repository for exported PowerApps and Flow packages
+Repository for exported PowerApps and Flow packages.

+Current packages in this repository:

+* AzureADPIMApp